ga4gh-beacon/ga4gh-beacon-legacy-website/docs/FAQ.md

     representations and will be adopted by Beacon v2.n after reaching a release state.

-??? faq "Does the Beacon protocol support Boolean expressions?<a id="boolean-logic"> </a>"
+??? question "Does the Beacon protocol support Boolean expressions?<a id="boolean-logic"> </a>"

     No (...but).
 Beacon queries as of v2 always assume a logical **AND** between query parameters and individual filters, _i.e._ all conditions have to be met.
 There is currently